This post may contain affiliate links. We may earn a small commission from purchases made through them, at no additional cost to you.

 - The commercially available 2K acrylic clear lacquer can be applied with almost all airbrush guns without any problems.

 Your basic equipment for airbrush art should definitely include a cleaning set.
 Such a set usually consists of an airbrush cleaner, different brushes and a cleaning pot.
 In addition, you should always have enough cotton swabs and some kitchen roll for cleaning the airbrush equipment.
 Why should one always buy a cleaning set for airbrushes?
-Because the airbrush gun has to be cleaned briefly at the first colour change.
-This is the only way to avoid that different colours mix unintentionally.
+Because the airbrush gun has to be cleaned briefly at the first color change.
+This is the only way to avoid that different colors mix unintentionally.

 - Easy-to-use, insert one of the included filter pads in the filter tube